Dice Semimetric Losses: Optimizing the Dice Score with Soft Labels: Experiments

 \subsection{Evaluation Metrics}

 We report both the Dice score and the expected calibration error (ECE) \cite{CalibrationGuoICML2017}.
-For QUBIQ experiments, we additionally present binarized Dice score (BDice), which is the official evaluation metrics used in QUBIQ challenge.
+For QUBIQ experiments, we additionally present the binarized Dice score (BDice), which is the official evaluation metrics used in the QUBIQ challenge.
 To compute BDice, both predictions and soft labels are thresholded at different probability levels (0.1, 0.2, ..., 0.8, 0.9).
-Then we compute the Dice score at each level and average these scores with all thresholds.
-For all experiments, we conduct 5-fold cross validation, making sure that each case is presented in exactly one validation set and report the mean values in the aggregated validation set.
+We then compute the Dice score at each level and average these scores with all thresholds.

+For all experiments, we conduct 5-fold cross validation, making sure that each case is presented in exactly one validation set, and report the mean values in the aggregated validation set.
+We perform statistical tests according to the procedure detailed in \cite{OptimizationTMI2020} and highlight results that are significantly superior (with a significance level of 0.05) in red.